maxdemaio/music/src/content/blog/mixing-fundamentals.md

 Mixing won’t fix a bad song.
 Before you start mixing, all the pieces of your song should be in place from a production standpoint.
 For example, all instruments should be recorded and the song should be structurally complete.

+## Count in

+By the way, let the track breathe a bit before starting.
+Count in to 4 or 8 so it's not missing anything at the beginning or hard to record the start.

+## Best possible source

+Get all your instruments in tune.
+If you have a guitar, make sure you have fresh strings on it for the best tone.
+Similarly apply that concept to any other instrument you're working with.
+Also, retune after takes!

+## File format

+Before heading to a professional studio, ask them for the required file format.
+This is generally 24 WAV bit depth and 48kHz sample rate.

 ## Keep an eye on the stereo output decibels

 The stereo output serves as the channel for all audio in the mix.
 Monitoring the stereo decibel output is crucial, indicating the overall volume of the song.
-Maintaining a level around `-0.5db` to `-0.6db` which is in the green ensures optimal headroom and space for subsequent mastering processes.
-We'd ideally like our resulting master level to end up being around `-6db` to `-3db`.
+Maintaining a level around `-5db` to `-6db` which is in the green ensures optimal headroom and space for subsequent mastering processes.
+We'd ideally like our resulting master level to end up being around `-3db`.

 ## Helpful tips for organization

 - Utilize markers to delineate song sections such as verses, pre-choruses, choruses, and bridges.
 Begin mixing by focusing on specific sections.
 You could start with the most prominent, like the chorus.
 Or, picking the loudest section first is also a good strategy.
+- Label your tracks correctly so people other than yourself can understand them.
+Also, when you label them in exporting, you should number them.
+That way if you drop them into a new DAW they're imported in the right order.
+Like `08 Tom 3.wav` or `07 Tom 2.wav`.
+You'll also need to learn how to consolidate export so they can line up properly when imported to a different DAW.
 - Similarly, we can group tracks.
 For instance, combine drums, guitar, vocals, bass, etc. To create a track stack, use the “Create Track Stack” option in the right-click dropdown menu or `shift` + `option` + `d`.
 Folder stacks are ideal for organization, while a summing stack enables global effects, optimizing CPU usage since we won’t have an effect individually on each track.
 - Simplify navigation and visual clarity by color coding tracks.
 Use `option` + `c` to apply colors either by selecting tracks or dragging over them.
 Additionally, assign meaningful names to your tracks for a cohesive and organized workflow.

-## Mixing drums
+## Mixing Order

 Everything should be mixed in accordance to the drums since we start with them.
 After, we mix the bass in so it sounds good with the drums, then the guitars, the synths and keys, the vocals, atmospheric sounds, and more.

-We start by solo’ing off tracks.
-For example, we solo the kick and observe the leveling that it peaks at (look at the stereo output decibels).
-Make sure all your effects are on point on the solo’d track.
-In fact, there are a lot of presets on effects that you can choose that will help out.
-These very subtle effects will add up in the song as a whole.

-When it comes to effects, rely on the foundational elements of mixing: EQ, compression, reverb, and delay.
-It's not necessary to employ all these effects in every instance; experimentation with different combinations can yield diverse and creative outcomes.
+## Drums

 ### Kick